Next Production below: Box Office: 07917 324179

 To reserve seats, please click here .

-Night Must Fall, opens on May 25th 2016 for a run of five performances.
+Stepping Out opens on October 26th 2016 for a run of five performances.
 Wednesday to Saturday @ 7.45pm plus Saturday matinee @ 2.45pm

-As our performances often sell out, please book early.
+As our performances often sell out, please reserve your seats early.

 Why not enjoy our shows with a group of friends, colleagues or clubmates?
-Extra concessions are normally available for pre-booked groups of more than 10 for certain performances of selected productions, subject to availability.
+They'll thank you for organising it and extra concessions are normally available for pre-booked groups of more than 10 for certain performances of selected productions, subject to availability.

 In October 2015, the group was delighted to play to a run of full houses for this traditional, well-crafted farce.
 The audiences showed they loved it and all the dedicated hard work really paid off; a real collective effort with a hard-working cast and backstage team.
 The whole show was a great team effort from Front of House, Set Building, Working Parties, Props, Stage Managers, Prompt, Lighting and Sound, plus the vital work of Box Office and Publicity.
 Belmont at it's very best.
 The publicity for this play obviously worked well and the eye- catching programme and poster designed by Mike and Maggie Morrow certainly was one of our best.
 Who could resist that red bra!!!?